iamdtang/skaterdav85.github.io/_posts/2019-06-22-building-a-simple-chat-application-with-web-sockets-in-node.md

 There are several different event handlers on the [`WebSocket` class](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) including `onopen`, `onclose`, `onerror`, and `onmessage`.

 The one that we will be concerned with primarily is `onmessage`.
 This event handler will get called whenever a new message is received from the server.
-Here, we'll simply create a list item with the message and append it to `#chat`.
+Here, we'll simply create a list item with the message and append it to `ul#chat`.

 The last piece of our script is to submit the message through the web socket connection when a user submits the form.
 Here, we have added an event listener to the form's submit event.
 The `event.preventDefault()` is used to prevent the page from refreshing.
 After that, we grab the message from the textarea, send it to the web socket server, and clear out the textarea so that the user can type another message.